BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

     goto getBuiltInLed;
   }

-  return ""; // telnetCommand has not been handled by telnetCommandHandler - let the telnetServer handle it itself }
+  return ""; // telnetCommandHandler did not handle command | parameter, let the telnet server try to process it otherway }
 ```